Star Rapid is fully committed to implementing Industry 4.0 practices to create a lean and intelligent manufacturing solution for our customers.

 Kaizen and 6S

-Although not new to manufacturing or to Star, the ideology of Kaizen is still relevant and rewards those companies that consistently apply it.
-Kaizenis Japanese for “improvement” or “continuous change for the better.”
+Although not new to manufacturing, the ideology of Kaizen is still relevant and rewards those companies that consistently apply it.
+Kaizen is Japanese for “improvement” or “continuous change for the better.”
 To begin to apply kaizen principles, 6S is used to Sort, Shine, Sustain, Safeguard, Set in Order and Standardize.

 How do these principles work together?
 6S is used to establish and maintain an orderly workplace, clearly labeled and rationally laid out, without clutter or waste.
 From this, it follows that each employee takes responsibility to consistently apply habits of orderliness and discipline in their daily work.
 And as orderliness becomes habitual, it inspires the workforce to constantly improve, even in small and incremental steps.
 Kaizen sets the groundwork on which intelligent manufacturing is built.

-On the shop floor, the Industrial Internet of Things (IIOT) uses various wireless sensors on products to follow individual parts or whole assemblies through their journey in the factory, all the while updating their status to a central database.
-This creates a cloud of data which provides valuable insights on raw material usage, machine downtime and maintenance, production bottlenecks and more.
+For parts that move between multiple manufacturing cells, the Industrial Internet of Things (IIOT) uses various wireless sensors like RFID tags to follow individual parts or whole assemblies through their journey in the factory.
+These provide automatic updates about their location, percentage completed or any other programmable variable.
+This cloud of data offers valuable insights on raw material usage, machine downtime, production bottlenecks and more.

 So the next step in intelligent manufacturing is to make sure that all relevant devices and products are talking to each other and that this information is available to operators so they can make smart decisions based upon it.